0x4447/0x4447-cli-node-grapes/README.md

 # What to Expect

-### Build
+### The build feature

-Expect a `CloudFormation.json` file appear in the folder that you pointed using the `-s` parameter.
+When using the build feature a `CloudFormation.json` file will appear in the folder that you pointed using the `-s` parameter.
 The file will contain the final CloudFormation file that you can upload straight to AWS for deployment.
+This file will be overwritten very time you run the `build` command.

-### Init
+### The init feature

-Expect a complete folder structure in the path that you specifie in the CLI.
-THe end result is the exact structure that Graps expects when building the final file.
-Do not change the folder name, while the file name is irrelevant.
-Make sure the files are proper JSON files.
+The initialization command will create a complete folder structure in the path that you specified.
+The end result is the exact structure that Graps expects when building the final file.
+Do not change the folder names, this is the only requirement for the tool.
+Anything inside this folders is up to you.
+You can name your files however you want and you can organize them in whatever folder structure makes sense to you.

 # The End

 If you enjoyed this project, please consider giving it a 🌟.
-And check out our [0x4447 GitHub account](https://github.com/0x4447), where we have additional resources that you might find useful or interesting.
+And check out our [0x4447 GitHub account](https://github.com/0x4447), where you'll find additional resources you might find useful or interesting.

 ## Sponsor 🎊

-This project is brought to you by 0x4447 LLC, a software company specializing in build custom solutions on top of AWS.
-Find out more by following this link: https://0x4447.com or, say [hello@0x4447.email](mailto:hello@0x4447.email?Subject=Hello%20From%20Repo&Body=Hi%2C%0A%0AMy%20name%20is%20NAME%2C%20and%20I%27d%20like%20to%20get%20in%20touch%20with%20someone%20at%200x4447.%0A%0AI%27d%20like%20to%20discuss%20the%20following%20topics%3A%0A%0A-%20LIST_OF_TOPICS_TO_DISCUSS%0A%0ASome%20useful%20information%3A%0A%0A-%20My%20full%20name%20is%3A%20FIRST_NAME%20LAST_NAME%0A-%20My%20time%20zone%20is%3A%20TIME_ZONE%0A-%20My%20working%20hours%20are%20from%3A%20TIME%20till%20TIME%0A-%20My%20company%20name%20is%3A%20COMPANY%20NAME%0A-%20My%20company%20website%20is%3A%20https%3A%2F%2F%0A%0ABest%20regards.).
+This project is brought to you by 0x4447 LLC, a software company specializing in building custom solutions on top of AWS.
+Follow this link to learn more: https://0x4447.com.
+Alternatively, send an email to [hello@0x4447.email](mailto:hello@0x4447.email?Subject=Hello%20From%20Repo&Body=Hi%2C%0A%0AMy%20name%20is%20NAME%2C%20and%20I%27d%20like%20to%20get%20in%20touch%20with%20someone%20at%200x4447.%0A%0AI%27d%20like%20to%20discuss%20the%20following%20topics%3A%0A%0A-%20LIST_OF_TOPICS_TO_DISCUSS%0A%0ASome%20useful%20information%3A%0A%0A-%20My%20full%20name%20is%3A%20FIRST_NAME%20LAST_NAME%0A-%20My%20time%20zone%20is%3A%20TIME_ZONE%0A-%20My%20working%20hours%20are%20from%3A%20TIME%20till%20TIME%0A-%20My%20company%20name%20is%3A%20COMPANY%20NAME%0A-%20My%20company%20website%20is%3A%20https%3A%2F%2F%0A%0ABest%20regards.).